 We're not saying that you have to become super humble.
-Just recognise that it's a positive thing to be self-critical.
-To recognise your own cognitive biases.
-That you won't know everything.
-On that final note, never stop learning and growing.
-Because you're only as good as your last piece of work.
+Just recognise that it's a positive thing to be self-critical, and recognise your own cognitive biases that you won't know everything.
+On that final note, never stop learning and growing because you're only as good as your last piece of work.

 3. Thou shalt not forget to care

 There is nothing more irritating than a freelancer who doesn't care.
-They just want to get the job done and dusted, and out the door without any real concern.
-It's all about the money.
-Nothing else.
+They want to get the job done and dusted, and out the door without any real concern.
+It's all about the money — nothing else.

 4. Thou shalt not be isolated

 It's great to work from home.
 But if you've not left the house in weeks, then there's a risk that you'll become isolated and cut-off from potential opportunities.